thomasyu21/APCSFinalProject/README.md

 CW Log May 24 2021
 - Thomas Yu:
-	- Created TI.pde, Calculato.pde and Button.pde.
+	- Created TI.pde, Calculator.pde and Button.pde.
 	- Filled in base TI and Button method headers and instance variables.
 - Anthony Nosaryev:
 	- Filled in base Calculator method headers and instance variables.
 	- Made gamma() and factorial() methods.

-HW Log May 24-25 2021
+HW Log May 24 2021
 - Thomas Yu:
 	- Worked on Calculator() constructor
 	- Instantiated all Calculator instance variables except for ArrayList<Button> buttons due to lack of Button implementation